mobilejazz/harmony-reference/standards/001-meta-standard.md

   - Correct: `001-standards`, `002-bem`
   - Wrong: `1-standards`, `2-BEM`
 - The standard number MUST autoincrement based on the last accepted standard.
 - The standard MUST be placed in the `/standards` folder.
+The filename without extension MUST be the same as the `id` defined on the markdown front-matter.
+  - For the file `/standards/001-meta-standard.md` the front-matter `id` will be `001-meta-standard`.
 - The `/src/sidebars-standards.js` MUST be updated with the ID of the new standard.
 - The standard MUST be presented to the team via a PR in the [Harmony Reference repository](https://github.com/mobilejazz/harmony-reference).